 2.6 Based upon recent Internal Audit work, are there any emerging issues that impact upon the Internal Audit opinion of the Council's Control Framework?

-At the time of reporting, a final report has been issued for one assignment from the 2016/17 Internal Audit Plan.
+Since the last Governance Committee meeting, a final report has been issued for one assignment from the 2016/17 Internal Audit Plan.
 The key findings arising are as follows: